In order to ensure that your submission is eligible please read the FAQs below.

 22. I have no access to television broadcasters.
 Can I also apply to create online video?

-Yes, you can.
+Yes, you can as videos are now consumed beyond television on websites and social media.
 However, your production will have to be published by a journalistic website or portal with substantial reach and opinion-forming relevance in the Euro-Mediterranean region.
 Unless the website is extremely well known, please make sure that you give compelling arguments why it should be eligible (e.g., audience reach metrics, examples of its opinion-forming function).

 23. My news outlet has confirmed their intention to publish my production, but they cannot tell in advance exactly when and where.
 Can I still apply?